cheshirekow/cmake_format/cmakelang/doc/parse-automatic.rst

 Ellipses
 ========

-Whether or not there is a space between an elipsis and the preceeding token seems to imply something about what is repeated.
+Whether or not there is a space between an ellipsis and the preceding token seems to imply something about what is repeated.

 ::